shawwn/jojo/old/without-org-mode/README.md

 This `src/` tree contains an effort to quit using org-mode, by separating one `.org` file to many `.hpp` and `.cpp` files.

-I with to quit using org-mode, because it will make the project more accessible to non org-mode users.
+I wanted to quit using org-mode, because it will make the project more accessible to non org-mode users.

 The experience are :